Thursday, September 13, 2012

 Palmer endorses Rolex, Cadillac and now me.
 I don’t know whether “Use All The Crayons!” will ever be Fortune 500, but evidence is mounting it will succeed.

-The latest on that front is the great news that Barnes & Noble is picking it up for distribution in its 743 stores.
+The latest on that front is the great news that Barnes & Noble is picking it up for trial-run distribution.
 I sent a copy to the corporation’s small and independent press department in New York.
 My local store manager explained:

 “They see so much poor quality work that when they see something with real promise they jump on it,” she said.
 “I’ve been referring hundreds of writers to the department and yours is the first one they’ve picked up and I’ve been doing this for five years.
 You should be ecstatic.”